joaomilho/what-is-programming-curry-on/README.md

 >
 > -- <cite>Galileo, Letter to Kepler</cite> <sup>5</sup>

 But nowadays we don't even equate these early efforts with physics, labeling them "aristotelian physics", "scholastic physics" or some other name to distance them from the new activity that was born by then.
 What links this pre-scientific physics with physics is that, in general, it was interested in the same objects, for none would deny that Aristotle was invested on studying, say, motion.
 Only that his methods, and the methods of his successors (that consisted mainly on commenting him) were not fruitful and therefore the activity of studying this object needed to be redefined.
-Philosophy [as practiced] was both, at least is some sense, guilty of creating the centuries of platonic and aristotelian dogmatism, and pivotal in dispeling it, by constructing convincing arguments to support the new method, to the point it is common sense nowadays.
+Philosophy [as practiced] was both, at least is some sense, guilty of creating the centuries of platonic and aristotelian dogmatism, and pivotal in dispelling it, by constructing convincing arguments to support the new method, to the point it is common sense nowadays.

 What seems to be peculiar to the problem of the nature of programming is that there's wide disagreement both in the definition of object and method.
 Given we have established sciences, the disagreement that seems to be the most fundamental is the one regarding the object.
 Since in all presented characterizations the method simply follows the object, using the established sciences as the reference.
 It would indeed be very creative if computer scientists would come up with a novel method for this novel object, but I'll confine the following discussion on the established views.